MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/UrlFetchApp.md

 ### Returns
 |Type|Description|
 |-|-
-[HTTPResponse](HTTPResponse.md)|Contains the methods used to access the contents of the response of your fetch request.
+[HTTPResponse](HTTPResponse.md)|Contains the methods for getting the response's payload and status code.

 ## See also